CompuTec/computec-docs/processforce_versioned_docs/version-2.0/troubleshooting/general-functions.md

 ### Scenario 03

-- Remove the ProcessForce add-on from the Add-on Administration level.
+- Remove the CompuTec ProcessForce add-on from the Add-on Administration level.
 - Log into the company again to the add-on uninstalling process finishes.
 - Close SAP Business One client.
 - Open Windows Programs and Features and remove CompuTec ProcessForce API.